dyno-might/dyno-might.github.io/_posts/2025-05-29-writing-advice.md

 I want to write a post called "measles".
 The idea is to look into why it declined [when it did](https://ourworldindata.org/grapher/measles-cases-and-death), what risks measles vaccines might pose, and what would happen if people stopped getting vaccinated.

 That's the whole idea.
 I have nothing else and don't know the answers.
-Yet I'm pretty sure this would be good, just because when I tried to find answers, none of the scientifically credible sources treated me like an ally.
+Yet I'm pretty sure this post would be good, just because when I tried to find answers, none of the scientifically credible sources treated me like an ally.
 Instead, they seemed to regard me as a complete idiot, who can't be trusted with any information that might lead to the "wrong" conclusion.

 If you want that idea, take it!
 That would make me happy, because I have hundreds of such ideas, and I won't live long enough to write more than a tiny fraction of them.
 Almost all the value is in the *execution*.